-(A) Full-time employee serving upon a jury in any court of record of Franklin County, Ohio, or adjoining counties shall be paid his/her regular salary for the period of time so served.
+(A) Full-time employee serving upon a jury in any court of record of Franklin County, Ohio, or adjoining counties shall be paid their regular salary for the period of time so served.
 Time so served upon a jury shall be deemed active service with the City for all purposes, including perfect attendance.
 The employee is required to obtain a signed record from the courts to document the time spent on jury duty.
 Upon receipt of payment for jury service during regular working hours, the employee shall deposit such funds with the City Treasurer.
-An employee on jury duty leave who is normally assigned to the second or third shift in a twenty-four (24) hour continuous operation shall be assigned to the first shift, Monday through Friday, for the duration of his/her jury duty.
+An employee on jury duty leave who is normally assigned to the second or third shift in a twenty-four (24) hour continuous operation shall be assigned to the first shift, Monday through Friday, for the duration of their jury duty.

-Part-time regular employees serving upon a jury in any court of record of Franklin County, Ohio, or adjoining counties shall be paid his/her regular hourly rate for any period of time so served during the employee's scheduled work hours.
+Part-time regular employees serving upon a jury in any court of record of Franklin County, Ohio, or adjoining counties shall be paid their regular hourly rate for any period of time so served during the employee's scheduled work hours.
 Time so served upon a jury shall be deemed active service with the City for all purposes.
 The employee is required to obtain a signed record from the courts to document the time spent on jury duty.
 Upon receipt of payment for jury service which occurs during the employee's scheduled work hours, the employee shall deposit such funds with the City Treasurer.

-- (B) When the employee receives notice for jury duty in any court of record of Franklin County, Ohio, or in any adjoining county, he/she shall present such notice to his/her immediate supervisor.
+- (B) When the employee receives notice for jury duty in any court of record of Franklin County, Ohio, or in any adjoining county, they shall present such notice to their immediate supervisor.
 A copy will be made of the notice and filed and recorded in the employee's personnel file. - (1) When notified by the court to report for jury duty on a day certain, a time report shall be completed and signed by the assignment commissioner or appropriate court official for each day during jury service setting forth the time of arrival and departure from the court.
-Such record shall be presented by the employee to his/her supervisor upon return to work. - When an employee is required to be in court for jury duty he/she shall report directly to court.
-If an employee is released from Jury Duty two (2) or more hours prior to the end of his/her assigned shift, or if an employee is not required to report for Jury Duty until two (2) hours after the beginning of his/her assigned shift, he/she shall return/report to work.
-Alternatively, the employee, at his/her option, may charge such duty time at the beginning or end of his/her shift as vacation leave or compensatory time.
+Such record shall be presented by the employee to their supervisor upon return to work. - (2) When an employee is required to be in court for jury duty they shall report directly to court.
+If an employee is released from Jury Duty two (2) or more hours prior to the end of their assigned shift, or if an employee is not required to report for Jury Duty until two (2) hours after the beginning of their assigned shift, they shall return/report to work.
+Alternatively, the employee, at their option, may charge such duty time at the beginning or end of their shift as vacation leave or compensatory time.